danny-avila/LibreChat/docs/install/configuration/custom_config.md

 #### **resendFiles**

-!!! tip "modelSpecs / list / {list_item} / preset / resendFiles"
+!!! tip "modelSpecs / list / {spec_item} / preset / resendFiles"

     > Indicates whether files should be resent in scenarios where persistent sessions are not maintained.